dsggregory/metronome/README.md

 # Play a metronome click
 A command-line metronome.

 Of course there are much better metronome apps for phones these days.
-My main use case for writing this was to have an option (-mrate) to automatically increase the rate of the metronome to practice parts at increasing speeds.
+My main use case for writing this was to have an option (-mrate) to automatically increase the tempo of the metronome to practice parts at increasing speeds.
 I also have a foot pedal that simulates key presses.
-I wanted to use it to increase/decrease the rate manually (-rate-keys).
+I wanted to use it to increase/decrease the rate manually (-tempo-keys).

 ## Usage
 ```text